About Us

 HISTORY

-⁣In 1996, Nordy Diploma, a lawyer and native son of Victorias City, province of Negros Occidental in the Philippines, converted an old sugar cane plantation into a thriving 200+ acre, man-made forest, now known as Nordson forest.
+In 1996, Nordy Diploma, a lawyer and native son of Victorias City, province of Negros Occidental in the Philippines, converted an old sugar cane plantation into a thriving 200+ acre, man-made forest, now known as Nordson forest.
 Many trees within the forest are already more than 100 feet tall.
-Nordson Forest currently provides the surrounding communities with a sustainable tree canopy that has provided jobs and agriculture to local impoverished communties.
+Nordson Forest currently provides the surrounding communities with a sustainable tree canopy that has provided jobs and agriculture to local impoverished communities.
 Mr. Diploma has also built lofted residences within the forest to provide social housing.

 Additionally, land near the forest is dedicated to a STEM school that is researching environmental practices such as the Miyawaki method of native tree planting in order to bring the benefits of forests to more communities.